 Czech Republic odds: To win Euro 2020, how far will they go, top scorer and more

-The Czech Republic look to continue their fine recent form as they head into Euro 2020 on the back of some impressive results and performances, but just how far can they go?
+The Czech Republic look to continue their fine recent form as they head into Euro 2020 on the back of some impressive results and performances.

-Jaroslav Silhavy’s men left a lasting impression on England in the Euro 2020 Qualifiers as they proved to be the biggest threat to England’s top spot ambitions.
+Jaroslav Silhavy’s men left a lasting impression on England in the Euro 2020 Qualifiers as they proved to be the biggest threat to the Three Lions’ top spot ambitions.

-The Czech’s fell short of finishing first of Group A in the end, but wrapped up their place in the competition as they comfortably finished second.
-Despite losing their final game against Bulgaria, it was an impressive display from the Czech Republic who stunned England in Prague to fight for all three points despite falling behind in the opening five minutes.
+The Czech’s fell short of finishing first in Group A in the end, but wrapped up their place in the competition as they comfortably finished clinched a runners-up spot.
+Despite losing their final game against Bulgaria, it was an impressive display from the Czech Republic who stunned England in Prague to clinch all three points despite falling behind in the opening five minutes.

 But just how far can they go in the competition this summer having been drawn in a difficult group alongside their qualifying rivals, England?